IsaacWl/IsaacWl/README.md

 # I'm Isaac ✋
 --------------------- | | -----------------------
-- 📚 FullStack Web Development.
+- 📚 FullStack Development.
-- 🌱 I’m currently learning cloud computing.
+- 🌱 I’m currently studying algorithms and data structures.
-- 💻 I'm trying to keep studying
+- ℹ️ I'm autistic
-- 😕 What should I say anyways?
+- :basecampy: what is this emoji?

 --------------------- | | -----------------------